testingautomated-usi/DeepHyperion/documentation/getting_started.md

 python rq3.py
 ```

-> NOTE: This command may produce RuntimeWarnings.
+> NOTE: These commands may produce RuntimeWarnings.
 Do not worry about them.
 The commands are successful if the plots are stored.

 Then, you will find the following files in `plots` folder: